sonofjon/bf-notify/README.md

    ```
 3. Check your inbox for an email summary (if any matches) and inspect `seen.json` for added IDs.

-### Daily Automation via GitHub Actions
+### GitHub Actions

-Once your code and workflow are pushed to your GitHub repo:
+Once the code and workflow are pushed to your GitHub repo:

 1. Navigate to **Actions → Daily apartment check → Run workflow** to test it immediately.
 2. The workflow will also run automatically every day at 08:00 UTC, fetch new listings, send you an email, and update `seen.json`.